Tyrus Wong: Career

 Wong's career ranged from working as a Hallmark greeting card designer, to being a Warner Bros. film production illustrator (1942–1968), including drawing set designs and storyboards for several movies, and an inspirational sketch artist (1938–1941) for Disney.

 It was his lush pastels that served as inspiration for Bambi (1942), where he was the lead artist of the project.
 His background paintings for Bambi were inspired by Song dynasty classical Chinese paintings.
 Although credited as one of several background illustrators, his full contribution to the film was largely unknown for several decades.

 Shortly after finishing Bambi, Wong was fired from Disney studios as a consequence of the Disney animators' strike.
 After leaving Disney, Wong worked at Warner Brothers Studios for 26 years as a production illustrator.

 Later, he designed popular greeting cards for Hallmark Cards.
 After retiring from film work in 1968, Wong turned his skills to making colorful kites (usually animals such as pandas, goldfish, or centipedes).
 He spent his Saturdays flying his creations on the beach just north of the Santa Monica Pier.

 Some of his well-known paintings include Self Portrait (late 1920s), Fire (1939), Reclining Nude (1940s), East (1984) and West (1984).
-He told an interviewer that he was a "lucky artist".
-Wong was featured in Mark Wexler's 2009 documentary How to Live Forever, where he discussed his daily lifestyle and his view on mortality, and in Pamela Tom's 2015 documentary Tyrus.
+He told an interviewer that he attributes his success to luck and hard work.